 Zoe Siegel just graduated NYU with a focus in Global Public Health and Applied Psychology.
 As she continues as a co-chair of the Student Advisory Board, she will be starting her career at Drum Major Institute working on a voting rights campaign in New York City and nationwide.
 During Zoe’s free time, she enjoys reading James Baldwin and eating ice cream.

-Sara Wetzler is a Freshman at Harvard University considering concentrating in Human Evolutionary Biology and pursuing the Global Health and Health Policy secondary.
+Sara Wetzler is a rising sophomore at Harvard University considering concentrating in History and Science with a focus in Mind, Brain, and Behavior and pursuing the Global Health and Health Policy secondary.
 Her passion for global health stems from her interest and work in microfinance.
-She also studied child cognitive and neurological development for her bioethics course where she explored what age minors should be included in medical decision-making.
+In the past, she has done neuroscience research relating to cerebellum disorders, and she has also studied child cognitive and neurological development for her bioethics course where she explored what age minors should be included in medical decision-making.
 Her activities on campus include Partners in Health Engage, Harvard Undergraduate Global Health Forum, club basketball, and is a writer for Spoon University.
-She is also the associate director of corporate relations for the Latinas Empowerment and Development (LEAD) conference.
-Sara looks forward to continuing her work in reducing the stigma behind mental health and spreading awareness of its importance as she believes that there is no health without mental health.
+She is also the Director of Workshops and Speakers for the Latinas Empowerment and Development conference.
+Sara looks forward to continuing her work in reducing the stigma surrounding mental health and spreading awareness of its importance, as she believes that there is no health without mental health.